Annajoe96/Java-Object-Oriented-Programming/README.md

 ## Transaction

-This program is to manage a bank account by
+This program is to manage a bank account by :

 * Withdrawing money
 * Depositing money
 * Validating number of tries for correct pin entry

+##Game

+This programmes facilitates the following :

+* Addition of players with player details
+* Updating weight
+* sorting list according to weight